Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 Support

-Whether you’re travelling by bus, train or ferry, Vix Technology is transforming the way people connect and commute.
-Through an innovative technology journey that includes reliable, scalable infrastructure from Internap, Vix continues to make mass transit more convenient for riders and less expensive for transit agencies.
+Whether traveling by bus, train, or ferry, Vix Technology is transforming how people connect and commute.
+Through its partnership with Internap, Vix combines innovative payment systems with reliable, scalable infrastructure—making mass transit more convenient for riders and cost-effective for agencies worldwide.

 LEARN MORE